Estimation of time-varying treatment effects using marginal structural models dependent on partial treatment history: The proposed methodology

 \section{The proposed methodology}

-We propose alternative methods to address the problems of existing methods in the following steps.
-First, we propose the closed testing procedure based on comparing the estimator weighted by SW and RSW as an alternative variable selection method for the MSM to information criteria (Section \ref{subsec: mselect}).
-Second, we propose alternative IP-weights that allow for more efficient estimation than existing IP-weights (Section \ref{subsec: PSW}).
+In this section, we propose alternative methods to address the problems of existing methods in the following steps.
+First, we propose the closed testing procedure based on comparing the estimator weighted by SW and RSW to select partial treatment history (Section \ref{subsec: mselect}).
+Second, we propose alternative IP-weights to allow for more efficient estimation than existing IP-weights (Section \ref{subsec: PSW}).
 Third, we also propose the closed testing procedure based on the comparison of the estimator weighted by IP-weights proposed in Section \ref{subsec: PSW} and by RSW (Section \ref{subsec: mselectPSW}).
 Finally, we provide some remarks on estimation using our proposed methods (Section \ref{subsec: procedure}).